course-kit/guides/quick-start.md

 ## Live products

 We set up our products in Stripe's test mode so that we can test our purchase process.
-Once you’ve confirmed it's working you can now repeat the above steps in live mode so that your site can accept real payments.
+Once you’ve confirmed it's working you can now repeat the above steps in **live mode** so that your site can accept real payments.

 Don't forget to change the Stripe API keys and price API keys in your environment variables and in the course content.

 ## Wrap up

-And with that, we've now set up a working CourseKite site!
-From here, you'll want to replace the dummy courses with your own content, and perhaps customize your site.
-A good next step would be to learn more about the [CourseKit client library](https://github.com/course-kit/client).
+We've now completed our set up of a functioning CourseKite site!
+From here, you'll want to replace the dummy courses with your own content, and perhaps customize your site's HTML and CSS.

+Another good good next step would be to learn more about the [CourseKit client library](https://github.com/course-kit/client).
+This will allow you to customize your site in even more detail.

-If you have any questions or comments please let us know [here](https://github.com/course-kit/guides/discussions/5).
+If you have any questions or comments about this tutorial, let us know on the [CourseKit Discord](https://discord.gg/ugXJFkw6hv).
+If you spot any bugs let us know [in the discussion thread](https://github.com/course-kit/guides/discussions/5).